Skip to main content

 Community Bridges achievements include:

-• Launching a community mural project.
+• Launching a community mandala project.

-• Hosting a free community supper.
+• Hosting free community suppers.

 • Volunteering at Charter House.